porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ## Full Width Content

-It is possible to make containers stretch into the padding safe-zone by adding the `stretch-to-full-modal-width` class.
+It is possible to make containers or elements (e.g. `div`, `img` etc.) stretch into the padding safe-zone by adding the `stretch-to-full-modal-width` class.
-Make sure to omit the `heading` when using the `stretch-to-full-modal-width` class.
 Make sure to set the `aria` property with a descriptive `aria-label` value when omitting the heading.

 <Playground :markup="fullWidthContent"></Playground>